po1sigala/live/01-Class-Content/03-JavaScript/01-Activities/27-Evr_Git-Branch/README.md

 ## Instructions

-### Create a new directory and repo
+### Create a new directory and repository

 * Navigate to a directory where you usually store your coding files using your command line.

-* Create a new directory called `git_branch_demo`, as follows:
+* Create a new directory called `git_branch_demo`:

   ```bash
   mkdir git_branch_demo
   ```

-* `cd` into that newly created directory and initialize an empty git repo in the directory, as shown in the following example:
+* `cd` into the newly created directory and initialize an empty git repo in the directory:

   ```bash
   cd git_branch_demo
   git init .
   ```

 * Open the `git_branch_demo` directory in your IDE.
 You should see the empty `git_branch_demo` directory on the left.
-Next, we will add a README.md 'feature' on a new branch.
+Next, we will create a new branch to add a new feature.

 ![](./images/New_Repo.png)

 ### Create a new branch

 * The git command for creating a new branch in your repo is `git branch <branch name>`.
 It is helpful to pick a name that is associated with the feature that you will be working on.
-In our case, we will be working on the README.md, so enter the following into your terminal:
+In our case, we will be creating a README.md file, so we will call it `create_readme`:

 ```bash
 git branch create_readme